hyperknot/open-protector-standard/problems_solutions.md

 **Proposed solution**

-I believe duration limits are actually not needed when we have jerk limits.
+I believe time duration limits are actually not needed when we have jerk limits.

 Why?
 Have a look at the visualizer app on [harnessvis.hyperknot.com](https://harnessvis.hyperknot.com/)